 - fast heartbeat

 Angiodysplasia can also cause bleeding from the rectum.
 Blood loss can vary from mild to severe, and blood may appear bright red or black and tarry.

 Rectal bleeding can also be a sign of colon cancer and other disorders of the GI tract.

 The cause of angiodysplasia is unknown.
 But normal spasms occurring in the GI tract may be responsible for the enlargement of blood vessels.
 This enlargement leads to the development of small pathways between a vein and an artery, which can leak with blood.
 In addition, age-related weakening of blood vessels may also cause angiodysplasia.
-This might explain why the condition is more common in older people.
+This might explain why the condition is

 Other risk factors for angiodysplasia include a history of heart disease, such as aortic stenosis, as well as taking an anticoagulation or blood thinner medication.

 If you present with symptoms of angiodysplasia, your doctor may order a series of tests to check for abnormalities and bleeding in your gastrointestinal tract.
 These may include:

 - Upper endoscopy.
 In this test, your doctor examines the lining of your esophagus and stomach by inserting a tube with an attached camera down your throat and into your stomach.

 - Stool test.
 Your doctor may ask you for a stool sample to test for traces of blood.

 - Complete blood count (CBC).
 This blood test evaluates your number of red blood cells.
 The results can confirm or rule out anemia.